-Russian opposition leader Navalny back in court — this time facing a criminal libel case that he says is political
+Kremlin critic Alexei Navalny is back in court — facing a criminal libel case that he says is political

 The charge carries penalties ranging from a steep fine to mandatory labor to two years’ jail, however Navalny is not expected to get more jail time, his lawyer Olga Mikhailova told Echo of Moscow radio.
-It is not his only legal case: he faces another criminal charge for embezzlement, carrying a sentence of up to 10 years.
+It is not his only legal case; he faces another charge for embezzlement, carrying a sentence of up to 10 years.

 Navalny accuses President Vladimir Putin of ordering his murder in a chemical nerve agent attack in August.
 He survived, but spent nearly five months in Germany getting medical treatment.

-President Biden Thursday vowed a tougher line with Moscow, accusing Russia of poisoning its citizens, speaking at the State Department.
+In a speech on Thursday, President Biden vowed a tougher line with Moscow, accusing Russia of poisoning its citizens.
 Russia has dismissed Western calls for Navalny’s release.

-“I made it clear to President Putin in a manner very different from my predecessor, that the days the United States rolling over in the face of Russia’s aggressive actions, interfering with our elections, cyber attacks, poisoning citizens are over,” Biden said.
+“I made it clear to President Putin in a manner very different from my predecessor, that the days [of] the United States rolling over in the face of Russia’s aggressive actions, interfering with our elections, cyber attacks, poisoning citizens are over,” Biden said.
 He raised Navalny’s situation when he spoke to Putin by phone last month.

 Friday’s libel case involves a propaganda video aired in June on Kremlin mouthpiece Russia Today promoting a nationwide vote in June and July on changes to the constitution to enable Putin to stay until 2036 should he wish.
 (The changes were passed.)